-Compare a range of motorcycle loans
+Compare a range of Harley-Davidson loans

 What options do I have to finance a Harley-Davidson?

+- In-house.
 Harley-Davidson Australia offers customers the OWN loan package to finance the purchase of the bike, as well as parts and accessories.
 You make fortnightly or monthly direct-debit payments, along with interest and fees.

+- Bank loan.
 You also have the option of applying with your bank.
 However, if you have bad credit or outstanding debt, your chances of securing a loan are slim.

+- Contact a broker.
 A finance broker is another option.
 The broker submits your application to several different lenders, which increases your chances of getting the loan approved.
 Alternative lenders have more lenient lending criteria, but loan terms and interest rates may be less flexible.

-How to compare your Harley-Davidson loan options
+How to compare Harley-Davidson loan options

 - Interest rates.
 This impacts directly on how much the loan will cost.
 Interest rates differ depending on the lender, so before committing to a loan offer, it’s a good idea to shop around.

 - Traditional versus alternative lenders.
 If you have bad credit, a traditional bank is less likely to approve your loan.
-However, an alternative lender might disregard a bad credit report and offer loan terms based on what you can afford to repay.
+However, an alternative non-bank lender might disregard a bad credit report and offer loan terms based on what you can afford to repay.

 Looking at a used Harley?